 Functioning and timeframe

-The Ad Hoc Working Group will convene (virtually) and will be informed by the four sub-groups (clinical trials, manufacturing, testing, financing) about their discussions and recommendations.
+The Ad Hoc Working Group will convene (virtually) and will be informed by the four sub-groups (clinical trials, manufacturing, testing, financing) as well as by all other groups being set up in the course of the implementation of the Action Plan about their discussions and recommendations.
 A document sharing platform may be made available.

 The Ad Hoc Working Group will report to the R&I DGs on a regular basis, information provided to the R&I DGs should facilitate their discussions and operational decision-making.
 Any political decisions should be referred to the Council and its preparatory bodies.